Post Published On:

-ADC has become one of the most essential components in any datacenter today, we live in a dynamic world and number of applications is increasing every single day to help us do our job or shop online, to manage our finance with online banking or play online games with friends, our social media applications that we access it all the time.
+ADC has become one of the most essential components in any datacenter today, we live in a dynamic world, and a number of applications are increasing every single day to help us do our job or shop online, to manage our finance with online banking, or play online games with friends, the social media applications that we access it all the time.

-If we look around today, we will understand that applications became a big part of our daily lives and helping us in so many levels in both business and personal purposes.
+If we look around today, we will understand that applications became a big part of our daily lives and help us on so many levels in both business and personal purposes.

 How would these applications serve us?

-In order to serve your customers, you will have to make sure that your application is available 24/7, but with availability comes the risk of security, how to make sure that my application is available and security?
+In order to serve your customers, you will have to make sure that your application is available 24/7, but with availability comes the risk of security, how to make sure that your application is available and secure?
 Below, we explain how ADC helps your applications achieve this goal.

 But what if something went wrong with your ADC?
-Therefore, it is always recommended to have high availability, means that you must have two or more ADC devices configured as active/active or active passive.
+Therefore, it is always recommended to have high availability, which means that you must have two or more ADC devices configured as active/active or active-passive.
 So when something goes wrong with one of these devices, other devices will take control automatically with zero downtime.

-The second important thing the ADC provide is acceleration, set of features which will help your application to perform better.
+The second important thing the ADC provides is acceleration, a set of features that will help your application to perform better.
 Such as: